muizidn/spmcli/docs/HowItWorks.md

     1. SPMCLI allows user to write single option to be written in String rather than array
     2. It also allows option values to be written in Dictionary to maximize YAML variable & merge keys feature
     3. It will resolve ${PWD} to it's YAML directory
+    4. It allows SPMCLI.yaml to be empty, which if in the case, the usage is because dependency require SPMCLI.yaml to be parsed.
+The resolved file will be fulfilled from dependecy configuration.
 ### Limitations
     1. a SPMCLI.yaml must be written in valid YAML document.
     2. If there any duplication in array, the latter will override.